 He is also the founder of The Line, once one of the largest and most visible anti-lockdown groups on the Canadian scene.

 Over the course of the pandemic infighting and accusations -- specifically around Daigle and comments made during his time with the ManKind Project -- made by other prominent members of the conspiratorial anti-lockdown and anti-mask movement have driven a wedge between The Line and other groups in the same space.

 Notable for their prolific flyering, stickering, banner drops, and flag production, The Line’s signature black circle cut through by a red line continues to be a feature at many protests, despite the animosity from other anti-lockdown groups.
 The Line has continued to hold small actions by waving its slogans and banners at traffic from highway overpasses as well as organizing short protests made up of convoys of cars on its own.

-As first reported by antifascist researchers, on Wednesday, Daigle recently released an over 1,400 word Facebook post calling for his group to support pro-Palestinian independence movements, even drawing a distinct comparison between the anti-mask and anti-lockdown movement with what is happening in Gaza.
+As first reported by antifascist researchers, on Wednesday, Daigle recently released an over 1,400 word Facebook post calling for his group to support pro-Palestinian independence movements, even drawing a distinct comparison between the anti-mask and anti-lockdown movement with what is happening in Palestine.

 Daigle also managed to squeeze in more than ample references to conspiracies about global Jewish domination.